-Cusco is the capital of the Cusco Region and the Cusco Province.
-After the arrival of the Spanish in 1533, Francisco Pizarro, arriving in 1534, changed the name from Qosqo (Quechua, the old language of the Incas) to Cusco.
+Cusco is the capital of the Province same nam, After the arrival of the Spanish in 1533, Francisco Pizarro, arriving in 1534, changed the name from Qosqo (Quechua, the old language of the Incas) to Cusco.

 Due to the incredible infrastructure the Incas developed, i.e. trade systems, highways, etc., the Spanish, who colonized the area, utilized Cusco as its main base of operations in Peru.
 Centrally located, it gave the Spanish an opportunity to settle comfortably, create productive trade routes and spread Christianity throughout the Andean communities, creating a political and religious epicenter.